AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 };
 ```

-When enabled, the Custom Firefly Models dropdown will be displayed on top of all other generation options, allowing you to select the desired model.
+When enabled, the Custom Firefly Models dropdown will appear above all other generation options, allowing you to select the desired model.
+If your organization does not have a Custom Model enabled, the default model is used and the message "Powered by Firefly Image 3" is displayed in place of the dropdown.